reduce-algebra/reduce-algebra/common-lisp/README.md

 ### Determining the REDUCE revision

 If you used Subversion to download or update a copy of the REDUCE distribution files from [SourceForge](https://sourceforge.net/projects/reduce-algebra/) then the build process should correctly determine the REDUCE revision from the `packages` directory, which contains all the REDUCE source code.
 This determination uses the programs [`svnversion`](https://svnbook.red-bean.com/en/1.7/svn.ref.svnversion.re.html) and [`readlink`](https://www.gnu.org/software/coreutils/manual/html_node/readlink-invocation.html) (if available).
+If that fails, the build script tries to parse a number out of the root directory, which should work if you downloaded a source snapshot from SourceForge (and did not change the root directory name).

-Otherwise, the REDUCE revision can be specified by hand using the `-r` option to `build.sh`, e.g.
+Otherwise, or to override the default mechanisms described above, you can always specify the REDUCE revision by using the `-r` option to `build.sh`, e.g.

 ```sh
 ./build.sh -l <lisp> -r <revision> -c
 ```

-The order of precedence of the two mechanisms for determining the REDUCE revision is first the `-r` option, then `svnversion`.  **Note that the file `packages/support/revision.red` is no longer used.**
+The order of precedence of the mechanisms for determining the REDUCE revision is first the `-r` option, then `svnversion`, then the root directory.  **Note that the file `packages/support/revision.red` is no longer used.**

 ### Using unsupported versions of Common Lisp